 Tom Mullany is a painter, sculptor, muralist, and cartoonist, and is also co-owner of Mullany Art Studios.
 His paintings and sculpture have been exhibited widely, and his artwork is included in many private and corporate collections.
 The content of his work is varied, and extends from historical to contemporary imagery, using the figure, the landscape, and architecture.
 Tom grew up in the DC area and graduated from the Corcoran College of Art + Design.
 His work can be seen here at tommullany.com.
 He is represented locally by R.H.
 Ballard in Washington, Va. and at Haley Fine Art in Sperryville, Va

 After graduating from the Corcoran College of Art + Design, Kerrie Mullany‘s first job was working on the restoration of the 100 year old scraffito designs on the walls of the Hotel Washington, in DC.
-Soon after, she and her husband, Tom Mullany, formed Mullany Art Studios, where she has worked for over 25 years as a decorative painter.
-In her personal work, Kerrie likes to make sculpture out of plaster and wood.
+Soon after, she and her husband, Tom Mullany, formed Mullany Art Studios, where she worked for over 25 years as a decorative painter.
+In her personal work, Kerrie has worked in a variety of mediums including woodcarving, plastercasting, printmaking, collage, and bookmaking.
 She has taught art to children in schools, and in her studio.
 She and Tom have raised two boys, both now in college.
 During their childhood, she guided them through countless art projects.

 Candace Clough has worked as a professional landscape gardener for 25 yrs, and has worked in the mixed media arts for 10 years.
 Her mosaics have been included in several juried shows and in 2009, her work, Sidonea menageria, was one of 18 chosen from 500 international entries to be featured in the annual Mosaic Art Now publication.
 Her most recent large scale piece, “The Cat Couch”, debuted at our warehouse during RAAC’s 2015 Art Tour.